Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 The **peak throughput** is the maximum throughput the model can achieve.
 It depends on several factors, including the model's architecture, size, and the underlying hardware.
 Understanding how to calculate peak throughput involves analyzing the model’s computational demands and the capabilities of the hardware.
 We will explore this in detail shortly.

 # LLM inference math

-Let’s discuss how to estimate LLM inference speed and optimal throughput based on the characteristics of both the LLM and the GPU.
+In the previous section, we understood how to find batch size that optimally balances latency and throughput - it's the size for which computation speed becomes equal to memory movement speed.
+Now, we'll assess it for a particular LLM and a particular GPU model.
+And for that, we'll need to get our hands dirty with math.

 First, let’s examine what is typically stored in GPU memory during LLM inference:

 - **LLM weights (parameters)**.
 This space is reserved for storing all the model parameters.
 The required memory size depends on the number of parameters and the floating-point precision used to store them.
 Parameters are often stored and used in FLOAT16 or BFLOAT16, unless quantized.

 - **KV-cache**.
 Stores keys and values for previous tokens to avoid recalculating them again an again.
 At the **prompt processing** stage, prompt tokens are processed in one forward pass, and the corresponding KV-cache entries are filled.
 At the **autoregressive generation** stage, cache is used for new computations and updated with keys and values of the last token, each time.

   Cache size increases linearly with context length and with batch size.
 Its size also depends on floating-point precision.

 - **Activations:** This part of the memory is used to store intermediate data (neural network activations) during the current iteration of the LLM.
 The memory size required for activations depends on the framework implementation and the floating-point precision used.

   Usually we assume it as constant and don’t consider in calculation

 In the remaining part of this section we'll make two takes towards computing the optimal batch size for a particular LLM and a particular GPU type:

 1. For the first take, we'll draft an approximate calculation ignoring KV-cache and LLM's architectural details.

 2. For the second take, we'll try to take into account as much as we can, only leaving activations behind.

 And the results will surprise us.